Site teardown · Seoloupe

 MediumClick activity may be invisible inside the Facebook in-app browserBothTracking

-Patterns on this page (11 inline onclick handlers) tend to suppress click events inside Android Webview and iOS in-app browsers.
+Patterns on this page (15 inline onclick handlers) tend to suppress click events inside Android Webview and iOS in-app browsers.
 Visitors arriving from Meta ads may register as zero-interaction sessions even when they're actively using the page.
-Add a server-side landing tracker (or the Harvv pixel) so you don't lose that audience entirely.
+Add a server-side landing tracker so you don't lose that audience entirely.

 paste into Claude, Cursor, or ChatGPT